praveensingh3123/CS665-Assignment-2/README.md

 - The Driver class implements the Observer interface, signifying its role in receiving notifications.

 **Relationships:**

 Association and Multiplicity between Interface and Concrete Class:
 The UML illustrates an association between the Subject interface and multiple Observers (i.e., Driver).
 This is denoted by a line connecting Subject to Observer with a multiplicity of 0..*, indicating that one Subject can notify multiple Observers.
 The Shop class, as a concrete implementation of Subject, inherits this relationship, showing its capability to notify multiple Drivers.

-Dependency: The dependency from Observer (i.e., Driver) to DeliveryRequest indicates that the Observer uses DeliveryRequest in one of its methods, establishing a dependency on that class.

 **Dependency:**

 The Observer (i.e., Driver) has a dependency on DeliveryRequest, indicating that the Observer uses DeliveryRequest in its receiveNotification method.
 The Shop class directly depends on DeliveryRequest as it creates instances of DeliveryRequest.
 This signifies that changes to DeliveryRequest may impact the Shop class.

-JUnit Test Cases
+**JUnit Test Cases**

 Testing is a crucial aspect of software development.
 For this task, JUnit 5 has been utilized to create unit tests ensuring the application's functionality.

-Test Structure
+**Test Structure**
 - ShopTest: Evaluates the functionalities of the Shop class.
 - testAddObserver(): Verifies correct addition of observers (drivers) to the shop's list.
 - DriverTest: Assesses the functionalities of the Driver class.